-The Gigabit connection is provided via one of the following interfaces, having the following characteristics:
+The Gigabit connection can be available via one of the following interfaces, having the following characteristics:

-- The internal 10GbE board is equipped with two 1GbE ports and two 10GbE ports.
-The 1GbE or 10GbE ports can be used from Multicam 12.05 to provide the internal Gigabit connection. - The Gigabit-H3X board is equipped with two 1GbE ports.
-These ports can still be used to provide the Gigabit connection.
-They however provide less bandwidth than the 1GbE connections on the 10GbE board. - An external gateway PC equipped with two 10GbE ports can be used when the EVS server is fitted with a PCIe external connector.
+The internal 10GbE board is equipped with two 1GbE ports and two 10GbE ports.
+The 1GbE or 10GbE ports can be used to provide the internal Gigabit connection.

-Only the 1GbE connectors on the Gigabit Ethernet Connector module are currently available on XT3 4U servers.
+The Gigabit-H3X board is equipped with two 1GbE ports.

+These ports can still be used on older chassis to provide the Gigabit connection.
+They however provide less bandwidth than the 1GbE connections on the 10GbE board.

+These ports are no longer available on new hardware (V4.20).

+An external gateway PC equipped with two 10GbE ports can be used when the EVS server is fitted with a PCIe external connector.